 4.5.
 What is the Federal government’s role in promoting international cooperation within the Identity Ecosystem?

 KI NDG’s response:

 This question overlaps considerably with Questions 3.7 and 4.2, and we refer to Kantara’s responses thereto, for a fuller response.

-To promote the involvement of people and organizations in the Steering Group and Identity Eco-system based on their ability to contribute rather than factors such as their ability to fund their representatives’ participation or their country of origin.

-This may mean that the NSTIC Project Office and the Steering Group will need to fund travel and expenses for people involved including international travel.